Cheng-Peng0718/SB-OOB-100seed/README.md

 ### Option A: re-aggregate from pre-existing RData (fast, ~1 minute)

-If you have `results/seed_001/ ... seed_100/` (either by downloading the release tarball above, or by re-running the simulation, see Option B):
+If you have `results/seed_001/ ... seed_100/` (either by downloading the release archive above, or by re-running the simulation, see Option B):

 ```bash
 Rscript --vanilla aggregate_100seeds.R